 After the jump, check out our Modern Family Family Tree based on the hit ABC sitcom Modern Family and other family related projects and lessons….

 Can even incorporate step-father (padrastro), step-son (hijasto), adopted (adoptada), divorced (divorciado) which describes many of our students’ lives.

 Or if you prefer the traditional route, have the students create a Family Album.
-For less than four dollars you get the project outline and a rubric, all ready to be passed out to your students.
+For one dollar you get the project outline and a rubric, all ready to be passed out to your students.
 Lesson-plan free!

 If you are ready for games, have the students play Guess Who (¿Adivina Quién?
 Helps students describe what people look like and forming yes or no questions.
 Help your students by giving them this cheat sheet.
 For only a few dollars you can print off one for every student or make a class set.

 Also, be sure to check out our FAMILIA UNIT pinterest board with pictures and other ideas for the family unit.

 [*edit* Read our newest post with family resources]